novincode/ratepress-templates/CONTRIBUTING.md

 Contributors will be:
 - Listed in the template's `config.php` as author
 - Mentioned in release notes
-- Featured on the RatePress website (with permission)
+- Featured on the RateKit website (with permission)

 Thank you for contributing! 🎉